List of Hollows in Bleach: Nelliel Tu Odelschwanck

-Seventeen months after Aizen's defeat, Nel arrives in Karakura Town and tells Ichigo about the Wandenreich, who have taken over Hueco Mundo.
+Seventeen months after Aizen's defeat and sometime later after Ichigo regains his Soul Reaper powers, Nel arrives in Karakura Town and tells Ichigo about the Wandenreich, who have taken over Hueco Mundo.
 Both she and Pesche also inform him that Dondochakka was captured.
-After Kisuke gives her an armband that allows her to consciously assume her adult form, Nel later appears alongside Grimmjow to help Ichigo's team in the fight against Yhwach.
+After Kisuke gives her an armband that allows her to consciously assume her adult form, Nelliel later appears alongside Grimmjow to help Ichigo's team in the fight against Yhwach.

 In her child-state, Nel's vomit (though she claims it to be saliva) acts as a rather weak but useful healing agent.
 In both her child and adult form, she can swallow Cero attacks and fire them back.
 In her adult form, she can also add her own Cero to this blast, doubling its power, aptly named a Cero Doble (Sero Dōburu).

 Nelliel's Zanpakutō, which manifests when she transforms, is named Gamuza (Gamyūsa).
 Her released form is that of an ibex-like centaur with longer curved horns, a thick tail, and armor over her shoulders and hands.
 Her sword transforms into a double-ended white lance, giving her the appearance of a medieval knight or a jouster.
 One of her attacks in this form is called Lanzador Verde (Ransadōru Verude), in which she throws her lance directly at her opponent.
 The lance moves at high speed and rotates extremely fast, drilling through anything it hits.

-She is voiced by Tomoko Kaneda in the Japanese version of the anime and by Colleen O'Shaughnessey in the English dub.
-In the Thousand-Year Blood War arc, her adult version is voiced by Arisa Kiyoto.
+Nelliel is voiced by Tomoko Kaneda in the original Japanese version of the anime while the role of her child form is taken over by Arisa Kiyoto in the Thousand-Year Blood War.
+In the English dub, she is by Colleen O'Shaughnessey (except in the English dub of Bleach: Soul Resurrección where she was voiced by Stephanie Sheh).